tessercat/daoistic-book/daodejing/01/english.md

 These couplets complement
 but contradict each other.

-Together, call them Xuan, mysterious veils.
+Together, call them Xuan, a proposition.

-Veil upon veil,
+Synthesis and proposition,
 a process of infinite subtlety.